sahajsoni7171-cmd/ai-based-sentiment-analysis/README.md

 ## What the Project Does

+* Takes text input (sample dataset)
-* Cleans the input text (removes unnecessary words, punctuation, etc.)
+* Cleans the text by removing unnecessary words and symbols
-* Analyzes the sentiment of each text
+* Analyzes sentiment using a pre-trained model
-* Displays results using graphs
+* Displays the results using graphs
-* Generates a word cloud from the text data
+* Generates a word cloud to show frequent words

 ---

-## Project Files
+## Project Structure

 ```
 AI-Text-Analysis-Project/